-Use the Standard OMB-approved Project Abstract Summary Form that is included in the workspace application package.
+Use the Standard OMB-approved Project Abstract Summary form that is included in the workspace application package.
 Do not upload the abstract as an attachment or it may count toward any applicable page limit.

-Start with the information below and provide a summary of the application in the Project Abstract field / box using 4,000 characters or less.
+Provide a summary of the application in the Project Abstract field / box using 4,000 characters or less.